Firas220890/backend-docker-setup/README.md

 --skip-db-validation \
 --search-engine=elasticsearch7 \
 --elasticsearch-host=elasticsearch \
---elasticsearch-port=9200 \
-&& chown -R www-data:www-data .`
+--elasticsearch-port=9200`

-**Note: If it takes too long to set permission using chown after magento is installed you can break it by pressing cltr + z for stopping chown - R command.**
+**Note: If it takes too long after magento is installed you can break it by pressing cltr + z for stopping chown - R command.**

 Step 4: Cross-check if ES is configured, if not update the below setting in app/etc/env.php